-- The formal appeal process is separate from the informal Prop 8 review process and is available to protect your administrative rights. - If the Assessor's Office determines that the property is not entitled to a Prop 8 reduction, or if you disagree with the Assessor's informal findings, you may file a "formal" appeal with the independent Assessment Appeals Board. - This appeal for reduced assessment must be filed with the Clerk of the Board between July 2 and September 15. - Contact the Clerk of the Board at (408) 299-5088 to obtain an Assessment Appeal Application.
-The form can also be downloaded from the Clerk of the Board's website.
+- The formal appeal process is separate from the informal Prop 8 review process and is available to protect your administrative rights. - If the Assessor's Office determines that the property is not entitled to a Prop 8 reduction, or if you disagree with the Assessor's informal findings, you may file a "formal" appeal with the independent Assessment Appeals Board. - This appeal for reduced assessment must be filed with the Clerk of the Board between July 2 and September 17. - Contact the Clerk of the Board at (408) 299-5088 to obtain an appeal application.
+The application form is called Application for Changed Assessment.
+The form can also be downloaded on the Clerk of the Board's website.
 A link to the Clerk of the Board's website is provided at the end of this presentation.